paradoxfly/jenta-cloudshelf/README.md

-# jenta-cloudshelf
+# Jenta-eLibrary
- An electron app e-library
+  A simple e-library built as an electron app
+  Needs imagemagick and ghostscript to be installed